RADAR-base/model-builder/examples/linear_regression_remote/README.md

 It saves both metadata and artifacts on mlflow-server docker stack.

+Before this example, go to the README file in examples directory and add winedataset your local postgres database then add the same detail in line 46 of `train.py`.

 ## Deploying mlflow-server docker stack

 To deploy the  mlflow-server docker stack follow the instruction from [here](https://github.com/RADAR-base/RADAR-Docker/tree/distributed-dcompose/distributed-dcompose-stack/mlflow).